microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 # 🟦Log files and folders <a name="log-files"></a>

-The 'Compliance Utility' collects the following log files and folders.
+The Compliance Utility collects the following log files and folders.

 > **Note**
 >